lucisgit/docker-moodle-dev/README.md

 This repo contains a Dockerfile for creating web frontend image for Moodle development.
-This simple frontend image provides Apache with PHP libraries required for Moodle as well as clamav service (in clamav tagged image).
+This simple frontend image provides Apache with PHP libraries required for Moodle as well as clamav service.
 The actual Moodle code needs to be mounted as host directory data volume.
 This approach allows developer working with the code locally, but serving content via Docker container.

 ## Database